 Just outside on the outer wall, you can see some of these Biblical battle scenes featuring Shoshenq.
 Further along the outer wall, meanwhile, are scenes depicting Ramesses II’s victory in the Battle of Kadesh.

 Battle scenes are a common motif at nearly all Egyptian temples.
-In addition to being historical to some degree, battle scenes typically symbolized the forces of light vanquishing the forces of darkness.
+In addition to being historical to some degree, these scenes typically symbolized the forces of light vanquishing the forces of darkness.

 For now, head back inside the Great Court and walk toward the second pylon.
 The pylon was originally built by Ramesses II and then extensively repaired by the Ptolemies.